nikazizi12/nikazizi12.github.io/README.md

 # Desk Setups Inspiration

-Welcome to Desk Setups Inspiration, where you can discover inspiring computer desk setups<-- from well-known tech YouTubers-->.
+Welcome to Desk Setups Inspiration, where you can discover inspiring computer desk setups.
 This project lists setups along with product links and details about the setup owners.

 ## Features